AT&T Computer Systems: Partners

 NCR was renamed AT&T Global Information Solutions (AT&T-GIS) in 1994, and some of the top NCR management was purged.
-The Naperville, IL operation provided LifeKeeper Fault Resilient System software (a failover high-availability software cluster product), the Distributed lock manager for Oracle Parallel Server, and the Vistium computer-telephony integrated (CTI) on-line hardware-assisted networked meeting product.
+The Naperville, Illinois operation provided LifeKeeper Fault Resilient System software (a failover high-availability software cluster product), the Distributed lock manager for Oracle Parallel Server, and the Vistium computer-telephony integrated (CTI) on-line hardware-assisted networked meeting product.
 Only about 400 employees remained in the Naperville location by the beginning of 1995.
-In the mid-1980s, there had been something like 30,000 employees associated with AT&T-CS, including marketing, customer support, factories, and development.
+In the mid-1980s, there had been about 30,000 employees associated with AT&T-CS, including marketing, customer support, factories, and development.

-In 1994 a high powered team from AT&T Naperville transferred to NCR San Diego in the midst of developing a Micro Channel architecture based four channel SCSI adapter based on a custom ASIC.
-This host bus adapter went on to great success in NCR and served as a connection point for over a billion dollars' worth of peripherals attached to NCR minicomputers and database servers.
+In 1994, a high powered team from AT&T Naperville transferred to NCR San Diego (California) in the midst of developing a Micro Channel architecture based four channel SCSI adapter based on a custom ASIC.
+This host bus adapter was successful in NCR and served as a connection point for over a billion dollars' worth of peripherals attached to NCR minicomputers and database servers.

-On September 20, 1995, Bob Allen, AT&T Chairman of the Board and CEO, announced the "trivestiture" - the 3-way split of AT&T into the new service-oriented AT&T, a newly independent NCR, and the new telecom equipment business which would later be named Lucent Technologies.
+On September 20, 1995, Bob Allen, AT&T Chairman of the Board and CEO, announced the "trivestiture" – the 3-way split of AT&T into the new service-oriented AT&T, a newly independent NCR, and the new telecom equipment business which would later be named Lucent Technologies.
 On December 15, the former AT&T-CS operations were shut down, signaling the end of AT&T's involvement in designing computer systems.
 Three AT&T-CS employees went into the new NCR, 25 stayed with AT&T, and the rest (about 200) went to Lucent.
-Many former AT&T-CS employees have been employed by Schaumburg, IL-based Motorola.
+Many former AT&T-CS employees were employed by Schaumburg, Illinois-based Motorola.